Georgia books spot in knockout round with win over Portugal at UEFA Euro 2024 | TSN

 Georgia books spot in knockout round with win over Portugal at UEFA Euro 2024

-GELSENKIRCHEN, Germany (AP) — Georgia pulled off one of the biggest upsets in European Championship history on Wednesday, beating Portugal 2-0 and advancing to the last 16.
+GELSENKIRCHEN, Germany (AP) — A pre-game chat with Cristiano Ronaldo inspired Khvicha Kvaratskhelia and Georgia to one of the biggest upsets in European Championship history on Wednesday, beating Portugal 2-0 and advancing to the last 16.

+Georgia's No. 7 has admired Ronaldo for years and had spoken before the game of how much he wanted his hero's shirt.
+He got it, along with a goal and a slice of soccer history, on a frustrating night for Ronaldo and Portugal.

+“Before the match there was a meeting and he wished me success and it was so much for me because I would never imagine that he would come to me and say something to me,” Kvaratskhelia said in translated comments.
+“I realized that I could do and we could do so many things today because it gave me inspiration.”

 Georgia advanced in its debut at a major tournament as one of the best third-place teams.
 Portugal had already qualified from Group F after winning its first two games.

+The Georgians will next face Spain on Sunday in Cologne, while Portugal plays Slovenia on Monday in Frankfurt.
+Slovenia is another defense-first team and it upset Portugal 2-0 in a March friendly.

-Portugal great Cristiano Ronaldo, who felt he deserved a penalty in the first half, kicked away a water bottle when he was substituted in the 66th minute.
+Ronaldo is still without a goal at Euro 2024.
+He felt he deserved a penalty in the first half and kicked away a water bottle when he was substituted in the 66th minute.

 Ronaldo was given a yellow card for his protests after his penalty appeal was turned down.
 He wanted the decision after his shirt was pulled in the area by Lochoshvili as a cross came in.
 No foul was given.